cornelius/open-source-governance/README.md

 If you have questions or comments please don't hesitate to open an issue or contact Cornelius Schumacher <schumacher@kde.org>.

-Code and data is published under the GPL.
+The code is published under the MIT license.
+The data in the `data` directory is [public domain](https://creativecommons.org/publicdomain/zero/1.0/).